 For the lucky couples getting married in 2019, your wedding planning fun has just begun.
 If you are planning to say “I do” in 2019, you are most likely looking for wedding ideas and inspiration.
-We at Eggwhites Catering would love to share our findings with you on the wedding trends of 2018 that will carry through the new year (and a few that won’t) and a few new trends we are starting to see emerge as our wedding clients start to look towards the new year.
+We at Eggwhites Catering would love to share our findings with you on the wedding trends of 2018 that will carry through the new year (and a few that won’t).
+We have also spotted a few emerging trends as our wedding clients start to look towards the new year.
 But it is only June, you say?!
 That’s right!
 It is called “wedding planning” for a reason.

 There is one constant that we know for sure – make it memorable!!
 Couples are seeking to create a unique experience for their guests that truly captures the couple’s authentic selves – individually and together.